US economy shrinks for a 2nd quarter, raising recession fear - KESQ

 Apart from the United States, the global economy as a whole is also grappling with high inflation and weakening growth, especially after Russia’s invasion of Ukraine sent energy and food prices soaring.
 Europe, highly dependent on Russian natural gas, appears especially vulnerable to a recession.

 Fed Chair Jerome Powell and many economists have said that while the economy is showing some weakening, they doubt it’s in recession.
-Many of them point, in particular, to a still-robust labor market, with 11 million job openings and an uncommonly low 3.6% unemployment rate, to suggest that a recession, if one does occur, isn’t here yet.
+Many of them point, in particular, to a still-robust labor market, with 11 million job openings and an uncommonly low 3.6% unemployment rate, to suggest that a recession, if one does occur, is still a ways off.

 “The back-to-back contraction of GDP will feed the debate about whether the U.S. is in, or soon headed for, a recession,” said Sal Guatieri, senior economist at BMO Capital Markets.
 “The fact that the economy created 2.7 million payrolls in the first half of the year would seem to argue against an official recession call for now.”